theninj4/FaaStest/README.md

 $ npm start
 ```

-If all the functions you're triggering are "hot", or loaded, the performance looks like this:
+If all the functions you're triggering are "hot", or loaded, the performance overhead looks vaguely like this:
 ```
-Min 0.037 ms
+Min 0.068 ms
-P50 0.301 ms
+P50 0.092 ms
-Avg 0.632 ms
+Avg 0.129 ms
-P95 0.984 ms
+P95 0.186 ms
 ```

-If all the functions you're triggering are "cold", or need loading, the performance looks like this:
+If all the functions you're triggering are "cold", or need loading, the performance overhead looks vaguely like this:
 ```
-Min 55.48 ms
+Min 0.817 ms
-P50 58.357 ms
+P50 1.039 ms
-Avg 59.77 ms
+Avg 1.227 ms
-P95 69.11 ms
+P95 1.902 ms
 ```

 ## Future Exploration

-We may see much better performance by loading many modules into each worker, which would make managing the worker pool way more challenging.
+Error handling
+Proper benchmarking